-The board currently consists of four directors to be elected annually.
-At the Meeting, four directors will be nominated by management for election as directors for the ensuing year.
 The following table states the names of the persons nominated by management for election as directors, any offices with the Company currently held by them, their principal occupations or employment, the period or periods of service as directors of the Company and the approximate number of voting securities of the Company beneficially owned, directly or indirectly, or over which control or direction is exercised as of the date hereof.

-Name, province or state and country of residence and position, if any, held in the Company Principal Occupation Served as Director of the Company since Number of Common Shares beneficially owned, directly or indirectly, or controlled or directed at present (1) Percentage of Voting Shares Owned or Controlled Myles Bartholomew (4) Ontario, Canada President, Chief Executive Officer and Director Entrepreneur, President and Chief Executive Officer of the Company January 8, 2014 6,027,719 21.69% Gary Bartholomew (2)(3)(5) Ontario, Canada Director Entrepreneur and Chairman of MXM Nation Inc. and the Company December 19, 2013 1,407,146 5.06% Doug Beynon (2)(3) Ontario, Canada Director President of Beynon Enterprises, Entrepreneur- in-Residence at the Conrad Business, Entrepreneurship and Technology Centre, University of Waterloo December 19, 2013 Nil Nil Stephen Barley (2)(3) Vancouver, Canada Director President of CHM Financial Services Inc., a private corporate finance services company since 2001 January 12, 2015 97,933 0.35%
+Name, province or state and country of residence and position, if any, held in the Company Principal Occupation Served as Director of the Company since Number of Common Shares beneficially owned, directly or indirectly, or controlled or directed at present (1) Percentage of Voting Shares Owned or Controlled Myles Bartholomew (4) Ontario, Canada President, Chief Executive Officer and Director President and Chief Executive Officer of the Company December 19, 2013 5,728,219 12.64% Gary Bartholomew (2)(3)(5) Ontario, Canada Executive Chairman and Director President of CyberNorth Ventures Inc. December 19, 2013 1,807,146 4.00% Doug Beynon (2)(3)(6) Ontario, Canada Director President of Beynon Enterprises, Entrepreneur- in-Residence at the Conrad Business, Entrepreneurship and Technology Centre, University of Waterloo December 19, 2013 Nil Nil Stephen Barley (2)(3)(7) Ontario, Canada Director President of CHM Financial Services Inc., a private corporate finance services company January 12, 2015 97,933 0.002%